PaulGustafson/stringnet/README.md

 # stringnet
-Haskell library for doing stringnet calculations
+Haskell library for stringnet calculations

-Currently, the program computes the representation of a braid generator in the Turaev-Viro-Barrett-Westbury TQFT representation of the braid group associated to an arbitrary spherical category.
+Currently, it computes the representation of a braid generator in the Turaev-Viro-Barrett-Westbury TQFT representation of the braid group associated to an arbitrary spherical category.

 References and notes